cellear/sd-contentful/docs/learning/contentful.md

 - Mock Contentful entries must match the real structure (`sys` + `fields`)
 - Tests verify transformation, ordering, filtering, error handling

+### WP03: End-to-End Integration (2025-12-29)

+**What I learned using the adapter in the UI:**

+#### Adapter Usage Pattern

+- Adapter functions are called directly in Server Components (no special setup needed)
+- `getAllTips()` returns a Promise, so use `await` in async components
+- The adapter abstracts away all Contentful-specific details - the UI just calls `getAllTips()` and gets `Tip[]`
+- This confirms the adapter pattern is working: UI doesn't know or care that data comes from Contentful

+#### Content Flow

+1. **Contentful** → Published entries in Contentful space
+2. **Adapter** (`getAllTips()`) → Fetches, transforms, orders entries
+3. **Server Component** (home page) → Calls adapter, receives `Tip[]`
+4. **UI Component** (TipList) → Receives tips as props, renders them

+**Key insight**: The adapter successfully isolates the CMS implementation.
+The UI components have no knowledge of Contentful - they just work with `Tip` objects.

+#### Real-World Usage

+- Adapter handles all the complexity (API calls, transformation, error handling)
+- UI components stay simple and focused on presentation
+- If we ever swap Contentful for another CMS, only the adapter layer changes
+- This validates the decoupled architecture principle from the constitution

 ### API Integration

 **What I learned:**